hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quiz08.md

 - <span style="color: #008888; font-weight: bold;">Question 80</span>

   A network security engineer must export packet captures from the Cisco FMC web browser while troubleshooting an issue.
-When navigating to the address https://<FMC IP>/capure/CAPI/pcap/test.pcap, an error 403: Forbidden is given instead of the PCAP file.
+When navigating to the address `https://<FMC IP>/capure/CAPI/pcap/test.pcap`, an error `403: Forbidden` is given instead of the PCAP file.
 Which action must the engineer take to resolve this issue?

   A. Disable the proxy setting on the browser<br>
   B. Disable the HTTPS server and use HTTP instead<br>